-Ousted Chinese politician Bo Xilai admitted in court Saturday that he made mistakes in connection with his wife's murder of a British businessman, but denied criminal responsbility in the scandal.
+Ousted Chinese politician Bo Xilai admitted in court Saturday that he made mistakes in responding to reports linking his wife to the 2011 murder of a British businessman.
+Bo, however, says he did not engage in criminal activity.

-Bo was removed as party secretary of Chongqing and ousted from the Politburo last year following Wang's disclosure to American diplomats of evidence about the Bo family's involvement in the murder.
-Wang was sentenced last year to 15 years in prison for covering up the killing.
+Bo was removed as party secretary of Chongqing and ousted from the Politburo last year following police chief Wang's reports to U.S. diplomats about the Bo family's involvement in the murder.
+Wang himself is serving a 15-year prison term for allegedly covering up the Heywood killing.

-Saturday's proceedings followed a dramatic video posted online in which Bo's imprisoned wife said he was aware that a wealthy businessman had given the family a string of expensive gifts, described by prosecutors as bribes.
-The prerecorded video released Friday provided the public's first glimpse of Gu since her sentencing.
+On Friday, Chinese authorities posted a dramatic video online in which Bo's imprisoned wife said he was aware that a wealthy businessman had given the family a string of expensive gifts, described by prosecutors as bribes.
+The prerecorded video provided the public's first glimpse of Gu since her sentencing last year.

-Analysts say it is almost certain that China's top political leaders decided before Bo's trial even began that he would be found guilty and receive a lengthy prison sentence, as in other sensitive political trials in China.
+Analysts say it is almost certain that China's top political leaders decided before Bo's trial even began that he would be found guilty and receive a lengthy prison sentence -- a routine outcome in sensitive political trials in China.

 It is not clear when the trial will conclude.
 But Chinese media reports say a verdict is not expected before early September.